JiaziChen111/Ch_Synthetic/README.md

 - Save all your commits by sending them to the remote repository (your branch <branchname> in GitHub): git push For Git to set origin/<branchname> as the upstream for the current branch, on the first push use: git push -u origin <branchname>
+	With this, after the first push a message will say "Branch 'xpr/readdata' set up to track remote branch 'xpr/readdata' from 'origin'."
 	Always commit before pushing or pulling
 	You can push all your branches to the remote repository, or only some of them To push just a single branch (and no other branches) nor the master: "git checkout <branchname>" followed by "git push origin <branchname>"